Efficient Quadratic Corrections for Frank-Wolfe Algorithms

 \paragraph{Theoretical results for SCG and SOCGS} Besides the practical benefits of the new quadratic corrections for SCG and SOCGS, we also present new theoretical results.
-Firstly, we prove that SCG converges for a smaller step size yielding a faster rate of $\mathcal{O}(1/\sqrt{t})$ compared to the original rate of $\mathcal{O}(\ln(t)/\sqrt{t})$ provided in \citep{woodstock2025splitting}.
-This closes the gap to the original FW method which has a convergence rate of $\mathcal{O}(1/\sqrt{t})$ for the underlying non-smooth problem.
-Secondly, we show that the projected variable-metric method in SOCGS converges globally for generalized self-concordant functions.
+First, we prove that SCG converges for a smaller step size, yielding a faster rate of $\mathcal{O}(1/\sqrt{t})$ compared to the original rate of $\mathcal{O}(\log(t)/\sqrt{t})$ provided in \citet{woodstock2025splitting}.
+This closes the gap to the complexity bound of $\mathcal{O}(1/\sqrt{t})$ for the underlying non-smooth problem \citep{yudin1983problem}.
+Second, we show that the Projected Variable-Metric method in SOCGS converges globally for generalized self-concordant functions.